browningsmith/all-kinds-of-c/UNIX_and_Linux/data-structures/rbt/README.md

 The methods in the API will use each tree's compare function to find, insert and delete nodes to maintain a proper RBT.

+The methods are also designed to use iterative loops, rather than recursive calls, to traverse the tree structure.
+This avoids the possible issue of a stack overflow altogether.

 Compilation
 ===========